AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 truth. \"The prevailing tone of mind was eclectic,\" and Christianity did not escape the influence.

-More than a century before the birth of Christ[^107]appeared the apocryphal *Book of Enoch*, which contains, so far as is known, the earliest statement extant of the doctrine of endless punishment in any work of Jewish origin.
+More than a century before the birth of Christ[^111] appeared the apocryphal *Book of Enoch*, which contains, so far as is known, the earliest statement extant of the doctrine of endless punishment in any work of Jewish origin.
 It became very popular during the early Christian